ADI Complaint Policy and Procedure

-Should a satisfactory resolution of a complaint not be reached within the mechanism provided by the ADI Accredited Member or Candidate program, the complainant may file a formal complaint with ADI.
-The ADI Executive Director receives a written complaint form and recommends to the ADI program that they make every attempt to resolve the situation.
+Should a satisfactory resolution of a complaint not be reached within the mechanism provided by the ADI Accredited Member or Candidate program, the ADI Executive Director will receive a written complaint form and recommend to the ADI program that they make every attempt to resolve the situation.
 ADI does not judge the merits or attempts to resolve a complaint.
 ADI is concerned that the ADI Accredited member or Candidate program meets our ADI Standards and has a complaint policy and practices a procedure which offers the complainant an avenue of appeal up the chain of command to the board of directors of the program.
 ADI does not have the investigative expertise or resources to mediate or resolve complaints.

-The ADI Executive Director will send the formal complaint to the program including supportive documents and request a response from the program within one month.
+The ADI Executive Director will send the complaint to the program and request a response from the program within one month.
 A copy of the complaint and the program response will remain on file and it will be reviewed when the next ADI accreditation survey is conducted.